Colocasia gigantea ‘Thailand Giant‘

 When I sold the mansion and moved back to the family farm in February 2013 and I forgot to bring this plant.
 I knew someday I would buy another one.

 The interesting thing is that it never grew as large as it should have, according to information online… Although it did grow larger than the first, ummm, Leucocasia gigantea I had bought in 2009.

 There are several local greenhouses owned by the Amish.
 When I first came back here in 2013, I only knew of one until my sister mentioned a second one in 2016.
 Then I found out there were actually four.
 SO, when she came for a plant shopping visit, we went to three of them and skipped the fourth.
-This year (2017) we went to all four.
+In 2017 we went to all four.
 It’s a good thing because I found this Leucocasia gigantea ‘Thailand Giant’ from Wildwood Greenhouse, the one we skipped last year.
-I keep checking to see if I am spelling Leucocasia correctly.

 I transplanted my new friend in the bed on the north side of the house.
 I had planted three of the larger Colocasia esculenta bulbs in this flower bed but one rotted for some reason.
 I had always wanted a Hosta ‘Empress Wu’ for this spot and I found one at a garden center in Clinton.
 However, I didn’t want to pay the price they were asking so I had to pass.
 Then, while I was plant shopping with my sister on May 20, I found one for half the price but I had run out of money.
 So, I went back and bought it a few days later on May 26.
 The problem was, I had already bought the Leucocasia gigantea ‘Thailand Giant’ so I just planted the Hosta ‘Empress Wu’ behind it.
 As you can see in the photo, I had to put a brick next to the plant to keep it from falling over just like I did in Mississippi.